ranglang/dumbframer/README.md

-#  What is DumbFramer?
+##  What is DumbFramer?

 Note: Work in progress

 This tool reads coffeeScript files from [FramerJS](https://github.com/koenbok/Framer). and convert it into files of html add css .
+In the near future, a web application will be avaible for works designed by framer.
+I think i will be more efficient for implement the work into Angular like projects.

 ```
 imageLayer = new Layer({width:128, height:128, image:"images/icon.png"})